cmecmetrics/Drought_Metrics/README.md

 Use git to clone this repository.
 CMEC driver will run the module from this codebase.

 ### CMEC driver
-Follow the instructions here to install cmec-driver: https://github.com/cmecmetrics/cmec-driver
+Follow the instructions here to install cmec-driver: https://github.com/cmecmetrics/cmec-driver.
+CMEC driver version must be "20210617" or later.
+Please pull the latest version if you have an existing cmec-driver repo.

 Set-up steps in the cmec-driver directory:
 - Activate any Python 3 environment.